Davenport in Scott County, Iowa — The American Midwest (Upper Plains)

 Erected 1979 by Iowa State Historical Department Division of the State Historical Society and by the Hannah Caldwell Chapter Daughters of the American Revolution.
 (Marker Number 39.)

-Marker series.
-This marker is included in the Daughters of the American Revolution, and the Iowa, State Historical Society of marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Education • War, World I • Women.
+In addition, it is included in the Daughters of the American Revolution, and the Iowa - State Historical Society of Iowa series lists.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 USA T131, 280mm, Heavy Motorized Gun (approx. 2.1 miles away in Illinois); Fort Armstrong (approx. 2.1 miles away in Illinois); USA M102, 105mm, Howitzer (approx. 2.1 miles away in Illinois); 15-Inch Rodman Gun (approx. 2.1 miles away in Illinois); Blackhawk Purchase Treaty Commemorative (approx. 2.3 miles away); Historic Davenport / Interstate 80 Bridge (approx. 4.6 miles away); a different marker also named Historic Davenport / Interstate 80 Bridge (approx. 5.1 miles away); Hero Street, U.S.A. (approx. 7 miles away in Illinois).